 Communication (for dementia)

 - Keep communication simple.
 Give one command at a time.
 Make eye contact before beginning to speak.
-Keep distractions to a minimum, e.g. turn off the TV or radio, stop background conversations, when you are interacting with someone with dementia.
+Keep distractions to a minimum, for example turn off the TV or radio and stop background conversations, when you are interacting with someone with dementia.

 - A person with dementia may have trouble making a decision.
 Do not ask "What do you want for dinner?" but rather "Would you like spaghetti or hamburger for dinner?"
 Giving them a choice between two options can make meal planning easier for you and less frustrating for them.